sophistec-global/.github/profile/README.md

 ---

-## We Build What Helps People and Businesses Move Forward
+## We Build What Helps People and Businesses Move Forward.

 **Sophistec Global** is a multi-disciplinary ecosystem that brings together business strategy, software development, SaaS products, creative media, education, and communities.